StevenACoffman/setup-docker-credential-gcr/README.md

     version: v0.14.1
 ```

-To build and install `ko` from source using `go install`, specify `version: tip`.
+To build and install `docker-credential-gcr` from source using `go install`, specify `version: tip`.

-### Pushing to other registries

-By default, `GoogleCloudPlatform/docker-credential-gcr` configures `ko` to push images to [GitHub Container Registry](https://ghcr.io), but you can configure it to push to other registries as well.

-If `KO_DOCKER_REPO` is already set when `setup-ko` runs, it will skip logging in to ghcr.io and will propagate `KO_DOCKER_REPO` for subsequent steps.

-To do this, you should provide credentials to authorize the push.
-You can use [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to store the authorization token, and pass it to `ko login` before pushing:

-You probably want to [set up Workload Identity](https://github.com/google-github-actions/auth#usage) between your GitHub Actions workflow and your GCP project.

 ```yaml
 steps: